Universal Soldier (1992 film)

 Universal Soldier is a 1992 American military science-fiction action film directed by Roland Emmerich, produced by Allen Shapiro, Craig Baumgarten, and Joel B. Michaels, and written by Richard Rothstein, Christopher Leitch, and Dean Devlin.
-The film tells the story of Luc Deveraux, portrayed by Jean-Claude Van Damme, a former U.S. Army soldier killed in the Vietnam War in 1969, and returned to life following a secret military project called the "Universal Soldier" program.
-However, he finds out about his past, though his memory was erased, and escapes with a young TV journalist (Ally Walker).
-Along the way, they have to deal with the return of his archenemy, Sergeant Andrew Scott (Dolph Lundgren), who had lost his sanity in the Vietnam War, and became a psychotic megalomaniac, intent on killing him and leading the Universal Soldiers.
+The film tells the story of Luc Deveraux, portrayed by Jean-Claude Van Damme, a former soldier killed in the Vietnam War in 1969, and returned to life by a secret military project called the "Universal Soldier" program.

 Universal Soldier was released by TriStar Pictures on July 10, 1992.
 The film received negative reviews from critics and grossed $120 million worldwide against a budget of $23 million and spawned a series of films: theatrical sequel Universal Soldier: The Return, alternative direct-to-video sequel Universal Soldier: Regeneration, standalone direct-to-video film Universal Soldier: Day of Reckoning, and two direct-to-TV films, Universal Soldier II: Brothers in Arms and Universal Soldier III: Unfinished Business.

 It was the first film on-screen collaboration between Van Damme and Lundgren in the film series, who later worked together in The Expendables 2 and Black Water, and their voice-roles in Minions: The Rise of Gru.